 - Average Cats is a gallery of Anti-Humor LOLCats.

-- Uncyclopedia has an article that, for Uncyclopedia, counts as a Self-Demonstrating Article as it delivers a straightforward description of what Anti-Humor is.
+- Uncyclopedia has an article that, for Uncyclopedia, counts as a Self-Demonstrating Article as it delivers a straightforward (if very dismissive) description of what Anti-Humor is.

 - The Anti-Joke Chicken.